mohitmishra786/mohitmishra786/README.md

 ## 🚀 About Me

-I'm a Machine learning Developer and a competitive programmer.
+I am an Engineer, Learning to learn Low-Level Systems.
 Most of my time is spent staring at a computer screen.
-During the day, I am usually programming, working to derive insight from large datasets.
-My skills include Data Analysis, Data Visualization, Machine learning and Deep Learning.
-I have developed a strong acumen for problem solving, and I enjoy an occasional challenge.
+During the day, I am usually ... leave it.

 - 👋 Hi, I’m @mohitmishra786
-- 👀 I’m interested in Machine Learning / Deep Learning / Competitive Coding
+- 👀 I’m interested in Low-Level System/ Machine Learning/ Statistics
-- 🌱 I’m currently learning NLP
+- 🌱 I’m currently learning Compiler
-- 💞️ I’m looking to collaborate on Projects , Hackathons
+- 💞️ I’m looking to collaborate on Projects
 ---

 #### A little more about me